 Fentanyl abuse can have a devastating effect on your health and personal relationships.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, Surprise, and Gilbert, Arizona, are addiction specialists who offer personalized treatment plans to help you overcome your fentanyl addiction.
+The experienced team at 2nd Chance throughout the greater Phoenix, Arizona area, are addiction specialists who offer personalized treatment plans to help you overcome your fentanyl addiction.
 To learn more about treatment options for fentanyl abuse, call the office today, or request an appointment online.

 Fentanyl is a synthetic opioid medication that blocks pain signals from reaching your brain.